AscendingPassage.com HOME PAGE.

 As we emerge on to the roofs, bathed now in Egyptian sunlight and

-swept by a cold and bitter wind, we are greeted by a noise as of an
+swept by an Egyptian wind, we are greeted by a noise as of an

 aviary.
 It is the kingdom of the sparrows, who have built their nests

-A small Isis Chapel built on the roof of Dendera Temple
+A small chapel built on the roof of Dendera Temple

 By David Roberts, 1839.